A friendly reminder for those who are interested: I’m playing a show on Sunday, March 7th at Mackenzie Hall. That’s not very far away anymore. Yikes.

 I started out with a setlist of about seventy songs.
 I’ve been refining and whittling things down from there.
 I don’t know if I’ll play everything on my final setlist, but I figure it’s better to have more material ready than I need, and then I’m just going to go with it and see what happens.
 The evening will either be a glorious success or a dire mess, but it should be interesting either way.
 No matter what happens, it won’t be your average show.
 And if you don’t reach for the stars, how can you ever expect to rip your pants with style?
 That’s what I always like to say.
 And by “always” I obviously mean “just this once”.
 And by “say” I obviously mean “type”.

-i was taking advance requests, but it’s getting a little close to the wire, so i think the request lines are officially closed now. of the eight or so people who made requests — if i see you at the show, i will probably play what you asked me to. and if i don’t, i will dedicate something else to you that has nothing to do with the song you wanted to hear, and you will be moved to tears. only not. because you will probably be angry and feel like spitting in whatever i’m drinking. but if i see you there and i don’t play the song(s) you requested, it doesn’t mean i don’t love you. it just means i didn’t end up getting to those songs in the set.
+I was taking advance requests, but it’s getting a little close to the wire, so I think the request lines are officially closed now.
+To the eight or so people who made requests — if I see you at the show, I will probably play what you asked me to.
+And if I don’t, I will dedicate something else to you that has nothing to do with the song you wanted to hear and you will be moved to tears.
+Only not.
+Because you’ll probably be angry and feel like spitting in whatever I’m drinking.
+But if I see you there and I don’t play the song(s) you requested, it doesn’t mean I don’t love you.
+It just means I didn’t end up getting to those songs in the set.

-also, LOVE SONGS FOR NIHILISTS is at #2 on the cjam charts for the second week in a row. craziness.
+Also, LOVE SONGS FOR NIHILISTS is at #2 on the CJAM charts for the second week in a row.
+Craziness.